FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_singles/1976-some-of-these-days-poland.md

 ---
 layout: discography
 title: Some Of These Days &#124; Poland Release
-maintitle: Some Of These Days
+maintitle: Some Of These Days, Poland Release
 subtitle: Poland Release on the Polskie Nagrania „Muza” record label
 year: 1976
 description: Poland Release on the Polskie Nagrania „Muza” record label.